What is an ARM?

-Viral Shah (Better’s Head of Capital Markets) explains how an adjustable rate mortgage works.
+Viral Shah (Better Mortgage’s Head of Capital Markets) explains how an adjustable-rate mortgage works.

 Choosing a mortgage type is one of the many decisions a homebuyer needs to make – and it’s a big one.
 After the 2008 housing crisis, many buyers were wary of adjustable rate mortgages (ARMs).
 But in instances where you’re planning on selling your home within 10 years, they could be the better option.

 Here’s a quick overview of what an adjustable rate mortgage is: